Uncoded-xyz/Virgo/README.md

 **Step one:**\
 Go to the [control panel of virgo](https://host.uncoded.xyz) and login here with your credentials.\
 **Step two:**\
-Click on the server displayed in the center of the page With a name like this: {yourUsername} | virgo premium, then go to the file manager and open a file called config.json abd change the following variables:
+Click on the server displayed in the center of the page With a name like this: {yourUsername} | virgo premium, then go to the file manager and open a file called config.json and change the following variables:
 * token *(line 5)* -> Your Bot's Token
 * permission_level *(line 7)* -> If you have a bot which moderates too, you must set this value to 2 or 3
 * prefix *(line 8)* -> Your Bot's prefix